Does it sometimes feel like all you do is create content?

-It’s not lame attempts to copy and paste content from one place to another!
+It’s not about copying and pasting content from one place to another!

-Rather, it’s about being imaginative and creative with the content that you have already created so that it can be used in different ways.
+Instead, it’s about being imaginative and creative with the content that you already have so it can be used in different ways.

-The key thing is that you continue to add value to your audience.
+The key thing is that you continue to provide value to your audience.

-There may even be occasions where your repurposed content proves to be more effective and impactful than the original piece of content that it was repurposed from.
-That is okay.
+There may even be occasions where your repurposed content proves to be more effective than the original piece, and there’s nothing wrong with that!

 Repurposing is all around us.

-Do you need more reasons why you should repurpose your content?
-Here are 5…
+But if you need more reasons why you should repurpose your content, here are 5:

 4. Touch all of the senses

-If you repurpose your content, you’re basically finding new and creative ways to communicate the same message.
-The more you talk about something to more you get ‘known’ for that particular topic.
+If you repurpose your content, you’re finding new and creative ways to communicate the same message.
+The more you talk about something, the more you get ‘known’ for it.

-Reiterating your advice, points and ideas in many ways allows you to demonstrate your knowledge and expertise and helps you to build your authority.
+Reiterating your advice, points, and ideas and being consistent with your message allows you to demonstrate your knowledge and expertise and helps you build authority.

 It’s such a great way to get people to know and trust you.
 Find out more about this in episode 179, ‘How Content Helps People Know, Like and Trust You’.